 There are no Medicare income limits that pertain to eligibility.
-However, income can decide some monthly costs.
+However, income can affect some monthly costs.

 Those with higher incomes must pay higher monthly premiums for two Medicare programs.

-The law requires Medicare parts B and D to make premium adjustments based on a person’s income.
+The law requires Medicare Part B and Part D to make premium adjustments based on a person’s income.

 Part B